 Experts say that only 20% of your content should be promotional when you plan your content calendar.
 The rest should be focused on telling your brand’s story to share with the world and industry.

 A popular way to do this is by sharing content with your company’s employees at work.
 This is a great way to humanize your brand while also giving your followers and potential customers a behind-the-scenes share of the inner workings of your brand.

 Remember to post photos and videos which present your targeted audience with a visual experience.
 Your customers want to have an experience when they purchase your products or services on your website.

 What they are not looking for are boring images of products.
 When sharing content, please give them a compelling visual experience that excites them to visit your website and increase traffic.

-It is also vital to stay updated on the current affairs of your industry.
+It is also vital to stay updated on your industry’s current affairs.
 Any news that affects your audience should be on your radar so you can start sharing content about it promptly.
 Being at the fore of these updates shows your fans and users that you understand their needs and wants.

 Produce Micro-Content on Blog Posts

 Microcontent refers to written copy, images, or videos consumed in 10 to 30 seconds or less.
-The primary reason you want to go for this type of content is that the average reader’s attention span is just 8 seconds, which is statistically worse than a goldfish’s.
+You want to go for this type of content because the average reader’s attention span is just 8 seconds, which is statistically worse than a goldfish’s.

 As an Instagram marketer, it is critical to catch people’s attention right there and then.
 To fulfill this massive need for shareable content on social media and your platform, one tip is to film as much as you can in one day and create dozens of content from this media platform.